MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

     1. **Overview**: Review information about the application and data destination.
     1. **Datasets**: Review details about which datasets and columns the application wants to extract.
 Your approval only allows the application to extract the datasets and columns specified here.
 Make sure you’re fully reviewing each dataset; for each dataset, expand the list of columns the application is requesting to extract.
     1. **Review**: After taking another look at the app publisher and the data destination, **Approve** or **Decline** the application to extract the requested datasets.
 Your approval or denial isn't committed until you select the **Approve** or **Decline** button.
 If you approve, your approval remains valid for the next 180 days.
-3. If you approved, return to the Microsoft Graph Data Connect Admin Center landing page.
+3. If you approved, return to the Microsoft Graph Data Connect admin center landing page.
 The app you just approved should appear in the summary table.

 ## Related topics